gloriouscoders/coolsignup/docs/source/users.rst

 2. Check the confirmation email link
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming all went well in the preceding the step, your user has received a link looking like this:
+Assuming all went well in the previous step, your user has received a link looking like this:

 .. code::